Tag Archive | how to propagate plants

 resilience of plants, drimiopsis after dividing

-New growth and flowers on Drimiopsis.
+New growth and flower buds on Drimiopsis maculata.

 Classification Confusion